 Mock Trial in the JAG Courtroom.
 Participants will get to serve as attorneys, jurors, or observers, as adults are questioned as witnesses in a mock lawsuit or criminal case.

-Observe multi-colored cells through a microscope and write your initials on a cell.
-Observe the cells in three dimensions.
+You will be able to observe multi-colored cells through a microscope and write your initials on a cell.
+We will also observe the cells in three dimensions.

-Through interactive experiences, you will discuss brain safety and the senses of smell and hearing.
-You will also have the opportunity to experience the consequences of alcohol impairment (no alcohol involved) and handle a real brain.
+Through interactive experiences, we will discuss brain safety and the senses of smell and hearing.
+You will also have the opportunity to experience alcohol impairment (no alcohol involved) and to handle a real brain.